jackd248/db-sync-tool/README.md

 -kd, --keepdump         Skipping target import of the database dump and saving the available dump file in the given directory
 ```

-If you haven't declare a path to a SSH key, during the script execution you are requested to enter the SSH password for the given user in the `host.json` to enable a SSH connection to the origin system.
+If you haven't declare a path to a SSH key, during the script execution you are requested to enter the SSH password for the given user in the `host.json` to enable a SSH connection to the remote system.

 ## FAQ